19noam/Rewasd-Bypass/README.md

 And you are done!

 # How to run
-after you completed the first step, go to the releases tab, download the latest release, extract it, and run the "Bypass Rewasd.bat" file.
+After you completed the first step, go to the releases tab, download the latest release, extract it, and run the "Bypass Rewasd.bat" file.
 Follow the steps inside the .bat file